Hoglet/TimeIT/README.md

 It features:
 * Manual time tracking.
 * Automatic time tracking (through workspace tracking).
+* Multiple timers running at the same time.
+Example "I am at work" and "I work with X"
 * Idle detection.
 * Synchronization with server See: [TimeIT-server](https://github.com/Hoglet/TimeIT-Server)
   * Run on several computers and see the times distributed and visible on all.